 Many utilities use underground “horizontal directional digging” to install natural gas pipes underground beneath streets, driveways, and mature trees to minimize damage.
 This approach is commonly used in the industry because it involves significantly less environmental impacts and disruption than open trench digging.
-However, because many vintage sewer lines are made of clay and contain no tracer wire they are not “locatable” (where they can be identified with above ground locating devices) and a utility may have come in contact with it without knowing.
+However, because many vintage sewer and septic lines are made of clay and contain no tracer wire they are not “locatable” (where they can be identified with above ground locating devices) and a utility may have come in contact with it without knowing.

 How soon ahead should I call?